 I am often asked by followers about the various bits of gear used to create all of the Shmee150 content.
 To give you an idea, here is a complete overview of all the technical gadgets used.
-You will notice that all of the items are from Sony as a result of one quite simple reason; I’m a big fan of the brand and I have used Sony products for the last 10-15 years.
+You will notice that all my camera items are from Sony as a result of one quite simple reason; I’m a big fan of the brand and I have used Sony products for the last 10-15 years.
 They have never let me down so each time I upgrade, I know that I’m in for a top-end and reliable product if I head back to browse the options from Sony.

 What camera do you use for your videos?